ibm-cloud-docs/watsonxdata/gs_opensearch.md

    After you provision the OpenSearch service, you can enable supporting services or add other engines such as Presto or Spark.

+   You can provision the Presto and Spark engines only after the supporting services are enabled and running.
+   {: note}

 **For existing users**

 You can enable OpenSearch as an optional add-on component without impacting your current services.